gjaldon/uniswapv2-collateral-plugin/README.md

 | UniswapV2 LP Token | UNIV2SQRTDAIUSDC |   USD    |  USD  |

 The table above is an example of accounting units for a Fiat LP like DAI-USDC.
 The reference unit is the square root of the invariant.

-### refPerTok

-`refPerTok() = sqrt(x * y)/L` where `x` and `y` are token0 and token1 reserves and L is the total supply of the liquidity token.
-This value monotonically increases as swaps happen and as liquidity is added or removed from the liquidity pair.

 ### refresh